tarantool/ansible-cartridge/examples/getting-started-app/README.md

 The same for `vm2`.

+Note, that if you used opensource Tarantool, your package has Tarantool dependency.
+Tarantool Cartridge role would enable Tarantool package repo to let Tarantool to be automatically installed with your application.
+If you want to install Tarantool by yourself (e.g. from package), you can set `cartridge_enable_tarantool_repo` variable to `false`.

 ### Instances

-Next, we will configure and start instances.
+Next, configure and start instances.

 Add `cartridge_instances`, `cartridge_cluster_cookie` and `cartridge_defaults` sections: